Does NYC work with Windows 7 ?

 Does NYC work with 64-bit systems ?

-NYC was designed for a 32-bit operating system, and we have tested it and found not problems on a Windows 7 64-bit system.
+NYC was designed for a 32-bit operating system, and we have tested it and found no problems on Windows 10 and 7 64-bit systems.
 Several NYC users have told us that NYC worked for them in 64-bit Vista and Windows 7.
 One told us he got Error 52 when launching NYC after installation on his 64-bit system.
 Another has reported some odd behavior on a 64-bit system, such as crashes while using the scroll arrow buttons on the recipe edit window and hangs during recipe editing.
 We have not been able to reproduce any of these issues in our testing of NYC on a 64-bit system – it is working perfectly in our 64-bit testing.

 Does NYC work with Windows Vista?

-Yes, NYC versions 5.80 and higher were created with Vista in mind.
+Yes, NYC versions 5.80 and higher were created with Vista and later systems in mind.
 We suggest you always download and install the latest version .

 Previous releases (e.g., NYC 5.77) will also work on Vista with special attention to the install folder.
 We don’t recommend installing NYC 5.77 into the default folder (\Program Files).
 For NYC 5.77 (or prior version), we suggest you use one of the following approaches for Vista installation: